What Is a Consumer Proposal in Canada? How It Works, Who Qualifies, and What It Does Not Do (2026)

 Filing triggers an immediate stay of proceedings that stops all collection calls, wage garnishment, and lawsuits from unsecured creditors.
 The stay takes effect the moment the LIT files your proposal electronically with the OSB, not after the 45-day creditor voting period.

-Unlike bankruptcy, which discharges 100% of debt but may require surrendering assets, a consumer proposal is a negotiated settlement where you repay a reduced amount while keeping all property.
-Unlike private debt settlement, proposals are federally regulated with transparent fees and 97-99% acceptance rates.
+Unlike bankruptcy, which can require surrendering non-exempt assets, a consumer proposal is a negotiated settlement where you repay a reduced amount while keeping your property.
+Unlike private debt settlement, proposals are federally regulated, filed through a trustee, and backed by a statutory stay of proceedings.

 Who Can File a Consumer Proposal in Canada